zoroMari/recipes-and-shopping-lists/README.md

 During developing of this project I worked with such features:
 - create Components
 - create and use Attribute and Structural Directives
-- create and use Services and Dependency Injection (Cross component communicaton)
+- create and use Services and Dependency Injection (Cross component communication)
 - add Routing and work with Quarry Parameters, Redirections, Guards etc
 - work with RxJS (Observables, Operators)
 - use Pipes to transform Output